 Source: (1) Cortex.
 Dealogic.
 M&A includes rank eligible.
-1H 2024 data as of August 12, 2024.
+2024 YTD data is through August 31, 2024.
+Data as of September 5, 2024.
 Bloomberg.
 Concentration Risk in US Equity Markets Global M&A has historically been highly correlated with equity markets, albeit less so today as equity gains have been highly concentrated.
 For much of the S&P 500, valuations have lagged growth and tech stocks, raising challenges for Boards and management.
 As equity market outperformance broadens beyond big tech, stock will also become a more widely utilized acquisition currency for deal activity.
 S&P 500

 Source: (1-2) Bloomberg.
-Data as of August 12, 2024.
+Data as of September 5, 2024.
 Strategic M&A Deal Valuations Normalizing In 2022 and 2023, strategic deal valuations declined for two straight years after the robust COVID period.
 As buyers were hesitant to step in before multiples reset lower, and sellers clung to COVIDera multiple expectations, valuations became a formidable obstacle to deal activity in 2023.
 In 2024, valuations appear to have stabilized, though there is still a clear divide between "best in class" assets and "tier two" assets.
 Global M&A median EV / EBITDA multiples

 Source: (1) Cortex.
 Dealogic.
-Data for 1H 2024 as of July 10, 2024.
-Includes rankeligible, M&A deals.
+2024 YTD data is through August 31, 2024.
+Data as of September 5, 2024.
+Includes rank eligible, M&A deals.
 Market Rewarding Spin-Offs

 Over the past year, markets have rewarded spin offs as companies seek "business focus" and capital efficiency by monetizing non-core assets and / or underperforming businesses, reducing operation risk and strengthening balance sheets.
 S&P 500 and US spinoff index

-45%